Nyaya: Anyathākhyātivāda or Viparītakhyātivāda (Theory of Error)

+In these examples, although there is no direct connection between the object and the sense organ, perception arises through the mediation of revived memory.
+For instance, the memory of sandalwood's fragrance is revived and projected onto the cognition of the sandalwood present at a distance.
+In the case of perceiving silver upon seeing nacre, the memory of silver influences the perception of nacre.
+The central idea is that past knowledge or experience can directly influence or shape present perception: the mind draws on revived memories and associates remembered qualities with the object being perceived to such an extent that it takes on the character of direct perception.

-On God and salvation
+On God and liberation

 Early Naiyyayikas wrote very little about Ishvara (literally, the Supreme Soul).
-Evidence available so far suggests that early Nyaya scholars were non-theistic or atheists.
-Later, and over time, Nyaya scholars tried to apply some of their epistemological insights and methodology to the question: does God exist?
+Evidence available suggests that early Nyāya scholars were non-theistic or atheists.
+Later, and over time, Nyāya scholars tried to apply some of their epistemological insights and methodology to the question: does God exist?
 Some offered arguments against and some in favor.

 Arguments that God does not exist

 In Nyāya Sūtra's Book 4, Chapter 1, verses 19–21, postulates God exists, states a consequence, then presents contrary evidence, and from contradiction concludes that the postulate must be invalid.

-A literal interpretation of the three verses suggests that Nyaya school rejected the need for a God for the efficacy of human activity.
+A literal interpretation of the three verses suggests that Nyāya school rejected the need for a God for the efficacy of human activity.
 Since human action and results do not require assumption or need of the existence of God, sutra IV.1.21 is seen as a criticism of the "existence of God and theism postulate".
 The context of the above verses includes various efficient causes.
 Nyāya Sūtra verses IV.1.22 to IV.1.24, for example, examine the hypothesis that "random chance" explains the world, after these Indian scholars had rejected God as the efficient cause.

 Arguments that God exists

-Udayana's Nyayakusumanjali gave the following nine arguments to prove the existence of creative God and also tried to refute the existing objections and questions by atheistic systems of charvaka, mimamsa, buddhists, jains and samkhya:
+In Nyayakusumanjali, Udayana gives the following nine arguments to prove the existence of creative God and also refutes the existing objections and questions by atheistic systems of Carvaka, Mimamsa, Buddhists, Jains and Samkhya: